OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-60.md

 # Isaiah Chapter 60

 ## Isaiah 60:1
-Arise, shine; for your light has come,
-And the glory of the Lord has risen upon you.
+“Arise, shine, for your light has come, and the glory of the Lord has risen upon you.

 ## Isaiah 60:2
-For behold, darkness will cover the earth
-And deep darkness the peoples;
-But the Lord will rise upon you
-And His glory will appear upon you.
+Behold, darkness covers the earth and deep darkness the peoples, but the Lord rises upon you, and His glory appears over you.

 ## Isaiah 60:3
-Nations will come to your light,
-And kings to the brightness of your rising.
+Nations will come to your light, and kings to the brightness of your dawn.

 ## Isaiah 60:4
-Raise your eyes all around and see:
-They all gather together, they come to you.
-Your sons will come from afar,
-And your daughters will be carried on the hip.
+“Lift up your eyes and look around; they all gather and come to you.
+Your sons will come from afar, and your daughters will be carried on the hip.

 ## Isaiah 60:5
-Then you will see and be radiant,
-And your heart will tremble and rejoice,
-Because the abundance of the sea will be turned to you,
-The wealth of nations will come to you.
+Then you will see and be radiant, and your heart will throb and swell with joy; the wealth of the seas will be brought to you, and the riches of the nations will come to you.

 ## Isaiah 60:6
-A multitude of camels will cover you,
-The young camels of Midian and Ephah;
-All those from Sheba will come;
-They will bring gold and frankincense,
-And proclaim the good news of the praises of the Lord.
+A multitude of camels will cover your land, the young camels of Midian and Ephah; all from Sheba will come, bringing gold and frankincense, and proclaiming the praises of the Lord.

 ## Isaiah 60:7
-All the flocks of Kedar will be gathered to you,
-The rams of Nebaioth will serve you;
-They will go up on My altar with acceptance,
-And I will glorify My glorious house.
+All the flocks of Kedar will be gathered to you, the rams of Nebaioth will serve you; they will be accepted on My altar, and I will adorn My glorious temple.

 ## Isaiah 60:8
-Who are these who fly like a cloud
-And like the doves to their windows?
+Who are these that fly like clouds, like doves to their nests?

 ## Isaiah 60:9
-Certainly the coastlands will wait for Me;
-And the ships of Tarshish will come first,
-To bring your sons from afar,
-Their silver and their gold with them,
-For the name of the Lord your God,
-And for the Holy One of Israel because He has glorified you.
+Surely the coastlands look to me; the ships of Tarshish are in the lead, bringing your children from afar, with their silver and gold, for the honour of the Lord your God, the Holy One of Israel, for He has glorified you.

 ## Isaiah 60:10
-Foreigners will build up your walls,
-And their kings will serve you;
-For in My wrath I struck you,
-And in My favor I have had compassion on you.
+“Foreigners will rebuild your walls, and their kings will serve you; for in My wrath I struck you, but in My favour I have shown you compassion.

 ## Isaiah 60:11
-Your gates will be open continually;
-They will not be closed day or night,
-So that people may bring you the wealth of nations,
-With their kings led in procession.
+Your gates will always stand open; they will not be shut day or night, so that people may bring you the wealth of the nations, with their kings led in procession.

 ## Isaiah 60:12
-For any nation and kingdom which will not serve you will perish,
-And the nations will be utterly ruined.
+For the nation or kingdom that will not serve you will perish; it will be utterly ruined.

 ## Isaiah 60:13
-The glory of Lebanon will come to you,
-The juniper, the elm tree, and the cedar together,
-To beautify the place of My sanctuary;
-And I will make the place of My feet glorious.
+The glory of Lebanon will come to you, the juniper, the fir, and the cypress together, to beautify My sanctuary; and I will make the place of My feet glorious.

 ## Isaiah 60:14
-The sons of those who afflicted you will come bowing to you,
-And all those who despised you will bow down at the soles of your feet;
-And they will call you the city of the Lord,
-The Zion of the Holy One of Israel.
+The sons of those who oppressed you will come bowing before you; all who despised you will bow down at your feet and will call you the City of the Lord, Zion of the Holy One of Israel.

 ## Isaiah 60:15
-Whereas you have been forsaken and hated
-With no one passing through,
-I will make you an object of pride forever,
-A joy from generation to generation.
+“Although you have been forsaken and hated, with no one passing through, I will make you an everlasting pride, a joy from generation to generation.

 ## Isaiah 60:16
-You will also suck the milk of nations,
-And suck the breast of kings;
-Then you will know that I, the Lord, am your Savior
-And your Redeemer, the Mighty One of Jacob.
+You will drink the milk of nations and be nursed at royal breasts; then you will know that I, the Lord, am your Saviour, your Redeemer, the Mighty One of Jacob.

 ## Isaiah 60:17
-Instead of bronze I will bring gold,
-And instead of iron I will bring silver,
+Instead of bronze I will bring gold, and silver in place of iron; instead of wood I will bring bronze, and iron in place of stones.
+I will make peace your governor and righteousness your overseer.
-And instead of wood, bronze,
-And instead of stones, iron.
-And I will make peace your administrators,
-And righteousness your overseers.

 ## Isaiah 60:18
-Violence will not be heard again in your land,
-Nor devastation or destruction within your borders;
-But you will call your walls salvation,
+Violence will no longer be heard in your land, nor ruin or destruction within your borders; but you will call your walls Salvation and your gates Praise.
-And your gates praise.

 ## Isaiah 60:19
-No longer will you have the sun for light by day,
-Nor will the moon give you light for brightness;
-But you will have the Lord as an everlasting light,
-And your God as your glory.
+The sun will no longer be your light by day, nor will the brightness of the moon shine on you; for the Lord will be your everlasting light, and your God will be your glory.

 ## Isaiah 60:20
-Your sun will no longer set,
-Nor will your moon wane;
-For you will have the Lord as an everlasting light,
-And the days of your mourning will be over.
+Your sun will never set again, and your moon will wane no more; for the Lord will be your everlasting light, and the days of your mourning will be ended.

 ## Isaiah 60:21
-Then all your people will be righteous;
-They will possess the land forever,
-The branch of My planting,
+Then all your people will be righteous; they will possess the land forever.
+They are the branch I have planted, the work of My hands, that I may be glorified.
-The work of My hands,
-That I may be glorified.

 ## Isaiah 60:22
-The smallest one will become a thousand,
-And the least one a mighty nation.
-I, the Lord, will bring it about quickly in its time.
+The least of you will become a thousand, the smallest a mighty nation.
+I, the Lord, will bring it about quickly in its time.”